learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 52. How do you implement rate limiting in Next.js Middleware?
+## Q. How do you implement rate limiting in Next.js Middleware?

 Use a sliding-window rate limiter backed by Redis (e.g., Upstash) in Middleware — runs at the Edge so it\'s extremely fast: